 Direct Loan Application Instructions for Richard Bland College

-- Submit Direct Student Loan Request Form to the Office of Financial Aid.
+- Submit the Direct Loan Request Form to the Office of Financial Aid.
 Please allow up to two business days for the offer to be made in Banner Self Service.
+Submitting the Direct Loan Request Form will be your active acceptance of the Direct Loan.
+Be sure to view your loans in Banner Self Service after you submit the request.

 Direct Subsidized Loan